Anunth-R/Fast-Robots/lab_6.md

 # Windup Protection

 I implemented windup protection in a very similar manner to the previous lab.
 I did not observe any horrible behavior from my orientation controller due to windup but it is still important to have just in case the car gets stuck somewhere.
+Without windup protection, the integral term could saturate the actuators and cause the car to spin out of control.
+By constraining the integrator error, we can prevent this.

 ![image](https://github.com/user-attachments/assets/670732a3-d97e-4be9-ba85-d6b166c3568e)